stupidpupil/wales_ish_r5r_runner/README.md

 ## Arrive by
 *Arrive by* matrices include waiting time between the end of the journey and the arrive-by-time.
 This is intended to reflect the experience of using public transport to attend an appointment at a prespecified time.

+The times in *arrive by* matrices are effectively rounded *up* to the nearest 15 minutes.

 # Licence

 The public transport travel time matrices produced by this tool are made available under the [ODbL v1.0](https://opendatacommons.org/licenses/odbl/1-0/) by Adam Watkins.